Workers' co-ops in Canada gaining power, voice and stability

 Because CWCF believes that the worker co-op movement has great potential which has not been fully realized in Canada, especially outside of Quebec, we've embarked this year on an important new strategic planning process.
 We are looking to learn from around the world, notably the U.S. where the movement has been growing rapidly, as well as from our own members and key leaders, for innovative ways to bring the movement to scale.

-If you want to learn more about the worker co-op movement and to join it, I encourage you to contact us.
+If you want to learn more about the worker co-op movement and to join it, I encourage you to check out our website or contact us.

 Image from CWCF, used with permission.